-First, you should watch the commercial below.
-Or rather, you should listen to it.
-This commercial has been meticulously scripted and contains beautiful images.
+First, watch the commercial below.
+Or rather, listen to it.
+It is well scripted and contains beautiful images.
 Most speakers do not have a professional film and sound crew to produce a studio-quality film.
 (Nor do most of us guys have the cool, raspy voice of Clint Eastwood.)

 So by all means, watch the video.
 But then replay it and listen to it while reading the transcript which I have added immediately below.
 The analysis follows.

 Both teams are in their locker room discussing what they can do to win this game in the second half.